A: Machine Wash Cold or Warm. Do Not Bleach. Cool Tumble Dry or Hang. Remove Promptly. Use only Non-Ionic Detergents.

 Conclusion

 Whenever you clean an ESD smock in a washing machine, you are degrading its quality.
-Most ANSI / ESD S20.20 certified smocks can be washed only 90 – 100 times using non-ionic detergents before you need to buy a new one.
+Most ANSI / ESD S20.20 certified smocks can be washed only 90 – 100 times using non-ionic detergents before buying a new one.

 Further Reading